RCA: Region Conditioned Adaptation for Visual Abductive Reasoning: Our VAR Model

-We further simplify creations of prompt $\boldsymbol{R}$ and global context $\boldsymbol{G}$ by sharing as many model parameters as possible (Fig. \ref{fig:rgp_clip_s}).
-Surprisingly, this simplification (RGP$_s$) not only reduces the process's complexity but also improves the performance.

-Revisiting Equations \ref{eq:r_enc} and \ref{eq:g_enc}, the only difference in producing regional prompt $\boldsymbol{R}$ and global context $\boldsymbol{G}$ lies in differet Positional Encondings: \texttt{PE}$_1$ \textit{vs} \texttt{PE}$_2$.
-To unify two positional encodings, we create a \texttt{PE}$_{inter}$, which is twice the size of \texttt{PE}$_1$ or \texttt{PE}$_2$.
-Consequently, we could simultaneously add a positional encoding \texttt{PE}$_{inter}$ to the concatenation of regional prompt and contextual tokens (Eq. \ref{eq:ir_enc3}).
-To initialize $\texttt{PE}_{inter}$, we inflate $\texttt{PE}$ from pre-trained CLIP via bilinear interpolation.
+In visual abductive reasoning, it is important to collect all relevant visual cues from the image and the region $\boldsymbol{r}$.
+Therefore, we use pre-specified observation $\boldsymbol{r}$ as a ``prompt'' to guide the visual reasoning process directly.
+Our Regional Prompt Generator (RPG) creates three detailed prompts focusing on specific regions.
+These prompts harness local features (i.e., region), surrounding context, and existing visual prompts, as shown in Figure \ref{fig:prompt1}-\ref{fig:prompt3}.
+All three types of prompts go through the same process, with the only difference in being whether colors or circles \cite{shtedritski2023does} are drawn on the input images.
+To explain how it works, we'll use the ``Region+Context'' (R-CTX) as an example.

-For implementation, we resize region $\boldsymbol{r}$ and full image $\boldsymbol{i}$ into squares of the same size, then concatenate them vertically (or horizontally) into a \textbf{combo-image} $\boldsymbol{J}$ (Eq. \ref{eq:combo_img}).
-We further apply patch-embedding on the combo and add it with upsampled \texttt{PE}$_{inter}$ to get visual tokens $\hat{\boldsymbol{I}}_{vis}$ (Eq. \ref{eq:ir_enc3}).
-Notably, $\hat{\boldsymbol{I}}_{vis}$, generated from the combo-image, already includes both regional prompt and global contextual tokens.
-The $\hat{\boldsymbol{I}}_{vis}$ is further fed into multiple attentions and MLPs to get visual representation $\boldsymbol{I}_{vis}$ (Eq. \ref{eq:vis_combo}).
+To prepare prompt and contextual tokens, we pop out patch-embedding layer $\mathcal F_{proj}$ and positional encoding \texttt{PE} from the CLIP vision tower $\mathcal F_{\text{vis}}$.
+We further resize region $\boldsymbol{r}$ and full image $\boldsymbol{i}$ into squares of the same size, then merge them vertically (or horizontally) into a combined image, i.e., \textbf{combo-image} $\boldsymbol{I}$ (\cref{eq:combo_img}).
+We apply patch-embedding on the combo image and add it to the upsampled \texttt{PE}$_{inter}$ embedding to get visual tokens $\boldsymbol{z}_0$ (\cref{eq:ir_enc3}).
+As the \texttt{PE}$_{inter}$ is twice the size of \texttt{PE}, we initialize it by inflating $\texttt{PE}$ using bilinear interpolation.
+Notably, $\boldsymbol{z}_0$, generated from the combo-image, already includes both regional prompt and global contextual tokens.
+The $\boldsymbol{z}_0$ is further fed into the remaining attention and MLP layers (denoted by $\widehat{\mathcal F}_{\text{vis}}$) to get visual representation $f_{\boldsymbol{I}}$ (\cref{eq:vis_combo}).
+We unfreeze patch-embedding $\mathcal F_{proj}$ and positional encoding \texttt{PE}$_{inter}$ to generate learnable soft prompts.

+For the ``Region + Colorful Prompt'' and ``Region + Circle Prompt'' (R-CPT \& R-CiR), we create the combo-image $\boldsymbol{I}'$ from the squared region $\boldsymbol{r}$ and a modified image $\boldsymbol{i}'$.
+In this image $\boldsymbol{i}'$, we either color the pixels inside the region with a translucent {pink} rectangle or outline them with a {red} circle \cite{shtedritski2023does}.
+The rest of the process remains similar to the ``Region+Context'' prompt.

+\textbf{Mixed Prompts}: During training, we randomly choose from the three types of prompts (R-CTX, R-CPT, and R-CiR) with equal chance.
+During testing, we take the average of the visual representations created by these three prompts.
+This strategy regulates the training process and allows us to obtain better generalizability.